Vacuum Stability of the $\mathcal{PT}$-Symmetric $\left( -\phi^{4}\right) $ Scalar Field Theory: Introduction

-Among its wide range of applications, the subject of $\mathcal{PT}$-symmetric theories has stressed the bounded from above $(-x^{4})$ quantum mechanical potential \cite{bendr,qop,bendrcop,jonespath,jonesqop}.
-Such kind of theory has to be treated in a complex contour in the complex $x$-plane and demanding the vanishing of the wave functions as $\left\vert x\right\vert \rightarrow \infty$.
-Certainly, this boundary condition turns the problem to be non-Hermitian and $\mathcal{PT}$-symmetric as well.
-Besides, the positive definite metric operator for this theory and the equivalent Hermitian Hamiltonian have been obtained exactly \cite{jonesqop}.
-Remarkably, the equivalent Hermitian Hamiltonian is bounded from below and thus gives no doubt that the spectrum is stable.
-On the other hand, for quantum field problems the treatment of the theory on a complex contour is hard to follow and may be impossible as it is possible to have radicals of the field.
-Moreover, we are prohibited to follow this route because replacing a real field with a complex one violates charge conservation.
-Indeed, an imaginary constant field shift (vacuum condensate) conserves the charge as well as play the role of a complex contour which lies inside the stock wedges.
-However, vacuum stability has not been discussed for the $\left( -\phi^{4}\right) $ scalar field theory and it seems that the only route to follow is the effective field approximate methods.
-In fact, exact treatments in quantum field theories exist only for models of little practical applications.
+Among its wide range of applications, the subject of $\mathcal{PT}$-symmetric theories has stressed the bounded-from-above $(-x^{4})$ quantum mechanical potential \cite{bendr,qop,bendrcop,jonespath,jonesqop,aboqm}.
+The recipe for the calculations within such theories is to choose a specific contour in the complex $x$-plane and apply the quantization condition ($\chi_{n} \rightarrow0$ as $\left \vert x\right \vert \rightarrow \infty$) on the wave functions $\chi_{n}$.
+It is this boundary condition that renders the problem non-Hermitian and $\mathcal{PT}$-symmetric as well.
+For the complete determination of the transition amplitudes within the $\mathcal{PT}$-symmetric theories, the positive definite metric operator and thus the equivalent Hermitian Hamiltonian have to be obtained.
+This has been done for the $\mathcal{PT}$-symmetric ($-x^{4}$) theory in Ref. \cite{jonesqop}.
+Remarkably, the equivalent Hermitian Hamiltonian is bounded from below.
+This gives no doubt that the spectrum of the $\mathcal{PT}$-symmetric ($-x^{4}$) theory is stable.
+However, in higher space-time dimensions \textit{i.e.} for quantum field problems, the treatment of the theory on a complex contour is hard to follow, because it is possible to have complicated Jacobian factors \cite{bendx4}.